onitake/vikdal/README.md

 vikdal is released under the GNU General Public License (GPL) version 3.

-The file test/org/jgrapht/ext/JGraphXAdapter.java is released under the GNU Lesser General Public License (LGPL) version 2.1 and is copyright 2013 by JeanYves Tinevez.
+The file `browser/src/main/java/org/jgrapht/ext/JGraphXAdapter.java` is released under the GNU Lesser General Public License (LGPL) version 2.1 and is copyright 2013 by JeanYves Tinevez.

-The icons in test/imaes are released under the Apache 2.0 license and copyright 2017-2018 by The Apache Software Foundation.
+The icons in `browser/src/main/resources/images` are released under the Apache 2.0 license and copyright 2017-2018 by The Apache Software Foundation.
+They were taken from the Netbeans IDE.

+The JGraphX library in `browser/lib/repo/com/mxgraph/jgraphx/2.1.0.7/jgraphx-2.1.0.7.jar` is copyright 2006-2009 Gaudenz Alder and 2008-2009 JGraph Ltd and released under the GNU Lesser General Public License (LGPL) version 2.1.